 Favourite restaurants and tascas for Portuguese food in Lisbon

-In Australia I loved fine dining and wild new concepts but here I prefer to hunt out the local gems that don’t make the guide books or listicles or chef-owned restaurants rediscovering what Portuguese food can be.
-I’ve split this section into traditional for my favourite basic, classic, no frills spots and progressive for the local chefs doing nose-to-tail dining or modern Portuguese without the ego.
+In Australia I loved fine dining and wild new concepts but here I prefer to hunt out the local gems and Lisbon restaurants that don’t make the guidebooks or listicles, or chef-owned Lisbon restaurants rediscovering what Portuguese food can be.
+I’ve split this section into traditional for my favourite basic, classic, no frills spots, and progressive Lisbon restaurants for the local chefs doing nose-to-tail dining or modern Portuguese without the ego.

 Ultimo Porto – $